Yousef-Adel/Udacity-s-Data-Analyst-Nanodegree---Project-5/README.md

 Tidiness (OK.)

 # Summary of Findings

 - Strong correlation between the number of views and the increase of likes for each videos.

-- Most of the likes ranges from 0 to 1 million the numbers reduses dramatically after 3 million
+- Most of the likes ranges from 0 to 1 million the numbers reduses dramatically after 3 million (presentation)

-- Most of dislikes are between 0 to 250000 decresing radically after that
+- Most of dislikes are between 0 to 250000 decresing radically after that (presentation)

 - Strong correlation between the number of views and the increase of dislike for each videos

 - Strong positive correlation between the number of comments and views

 - strong positive correlation between likes and comment_count

-- According to dataset the highest two years for veiws and likes are 2017, 2018.

-- The most common words for channels names in US are
+- The most common words for channels names in US are (presentation)

     -Late show
     -ESPN